hakk-dev/dns-observer/README.md

 There are files which contain the IPv4 ranges of Cloudflare and NextDNS.

-Cloudflares ranges can be found [here](https://www.cloudflare.com/ips/).
+Cloudflare's ranges can be found [here](https://www.cloudflare.com/ips/).

 I took the IP ranges for NextDNS from [ipinfo.io](https://ipinfo.io/AS34939) but the ranges aren't where the requests to the DNS server will come from.